SUbmitting a petition

 Petition for Second Repeat

 Used to request to repeat a course for the second time (i.e., take a course for a third time).
 Students must provide rationale as to why the course is being repeated again and why they believe they will be successful the third time.
-Students making this request will be placed on an Academic Contract and must complete the course with a B or better.
+Students who are approved to enroll in a second repeat are expected to earn a B or higher in the course.

 Download: Petition for Second Repeat